-Patients should be advised to limit activities on the day of their injection.
-Normal activities may be resumed the day following the injection.
-Mild soreness after the injection may occur around the injection site.
-Ice and heat compresses may be applied to the tender area, and over-the-counter pain and anti-inflammatory medications may be used, if needed.
+Limit activities on the day after your injection.
+If approved by your doctor, you can usually resume normal activities the day following the injection.
+Mild soreness may occur around the injection site.
+You can apply ice and heat compresses to the tender area.
+Over-the-counter pain and anti-inflammatory medications can also help reduce your pain.

-Trochanteral bursal injections are considered a safe and effective treatment option however, as with any procedure, there are certain risks involved, including: bruising, swelling, and inflammation at the injection site, as well as possible bleeding and infection.
+Trochanteral bursal injections are considered a safe and effective treatment option however, as with any procedure, there are certain risks.
+These may include bruising, swelling, and inflammation at the injection site, as well as possible bleeding and infection.

-Patients presenting with this condition may report hip pain, joint stiffness, an altered gait pattern, and in severe cases, may report pain at rest and sleep disturbances due to pain.
+If you’re suffering from this condition, you’ll likely experience hip pain, joint stiffness, an altered gait pattern.
+Patients with severe cases report pain at rest and sleep disturbances due to pain.